firebase/FirebaseUI-Android/auth/README.md

     <string name="fui_progress_dialog_signing_up">Creating your shiny new account...</string>
 </resources>
 ```
-Note: String resource names are internal to the library and there are currently no
+**Note:** String resource names aren't considered part of the public API and might
-guarantees that they won't change between updates.
+therefore change and break your app between library updates.
+We recommend looking
+at a diff of the `strings.xml` file before updating FirebaseUI.

 ### OAuth Scope Customization